Which place is cheaper, Dublin or Istanbul?

 Dublin is a great place to explore.
 It's no surprise that nightlife is why people visit.
 Visiting the old town is also a must.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.

-For some great organized tour ideas, see The Best Budget Tours to Turkey, The Best Tours for Seniors to Turkey, The Best Walking Tours in Ireland, and The Best Luxury Tours to Ireland.
+For some great organized tour ideas, see The Best 2-Week Tours in Turkey, Tours for Outdoor and Nature Lovers in Turkey, The Best Walking Tours in Ireland, and The Best Luxury Tours to Ireland.

 Looking for a hotel in Istanbul or Dublin?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.